lexbaileylowrisc/qemu/docs/opentitan/dtm.md

 * `-v` can be repeated to increase verbosity of the script, mostly for debug purpose.

 * `-w` pause execution on start up before communication with the remote DTM.
 This enables QEMU VM to initialize and boot the guest SW before attempting a communication.
+It can be repeated once, the second value being used to delay the termination of the VM when the `-t` option is used.

 * `-X` do not attempt to resume normal execution of the hart once DTM operation have been completed.
   This can be useful for example when the QEMU VM is started with `-S` and no application code has